NaturalHistoryMuseum/ckanext-doi/README.md

 DataCite title and author are mandatory metadata fields, so dataset title and creator fields are made required fields.
-This has been implemented in the theme layer, with another check in IPackageController.after_update, which raises an exception if the title or author fields do not exist.
+This has been implemented in the theme layer, with another check in IPackageController.after_update, which raises a DOIMetadataException if the title or author fields do not exist.

 It is recommended plugins implementing DOIs add additional validation checks to their schema.